-- (1) Horizontal, vertical or other deflection requirements due to vertical or lateral loads, or both; and - (2) Support and anchorage accommodating horizontal and vertical reactions due to lateral loads.

-A4.3 If the owner chooses not to hire a registered design professional, the owner is responsible for the suitability, adequacy and legality of all aspects of design in the plans and specifications.
-In this case, the owner is responsible for the review and approval of submittals.

-A4.4 The contractor or sub-contractor shall not be required to provide professional services which constitute the practice of architecture or engineering unless such services are specifically required by the construction documents or contract for a portion of the work or unless the contractor or sub-contractor needs to provide such services in order to carry out the contractor's or sub-contractor's responsibilities for construction means, methods, techniques, sequences and procedures.
+- (1) Horizontal and vertical deflection compatibility between all elements of the structure; and - (2) Support and anchorage accommodating horizontal and vertical reactions due to lateral loads. - A5.3 If the owner chooses not to hire a registered design professional, the owner is responsible for the suitability, adequacy, and legality of all aspects of design in the plans, building design models and specifications.
+In this case, the owner is responsible for the review and approval of submittals. - A5.4 The contractor or sub-contractor shall not be required to provide professional services which constitute the practice of architecture or engineering unless such services are specifically required by the construction documents or contract for a portion of the work or unless the contractor or sub-contractor needs to provide such services in order to carry out the contractor's or sub-contractor's responsibilities for construction means, methods, techniques, sequences, and procedures.

-The provisions of Section A4.4 were based on AIA 201 Section 2.12.10; however, references to the contractor were expanded to include both the contractor and sub-contractor.
+The provisions of Section A5.4 were based on AIA 201 Section 2.12.10; however, references to the contractor were expanded to include both the contractor and sub-contractor.